 Yael Borofsky is a graduate student and researcher at the Massachusetts Institute of Technology, pursuing a dual master's degree in the Department of Urban Studies and Planning and in the Technology and Policy Program.
 She is a fellow in MIT's Tata Center for Technology and Design and is part of a multi-disciplinary team developing a low-cost electricity grid architecture for application in India.
 Her research focuses on GIS-based approaches to electrification planning in the developing world.
 She is also a co-founder of e4Dev, a new MIT Energy Initiative-sponsored student group and discussion forum exploring issues at the intersection of energy and human development.

-Yael Borofsky is a Masters student at MIT's Department of Urban Studies and Planning with plans to study energy access in developing cities.
-After Breakthrough Generation in 2009, she served in a variety of roles at Breakthrough, first as Staff Writer then Project Director and Associate Editor of the Breakthrough Journal.
-She also helped direct two summers of Breakthrough Generation summer fellows.
-She co-authored "Where Good Technologies Come From," and "Rising Tigers, Sleeping Giant," and her writing for Breakthrough has been featured or cited in various publications.
-Most recently, Yael covered all aspects of the technology community in Philadelphia as a reporter for Technically Philly.
+Prior to MIT, Yael covered the Philadelphia technology community as a reporter for Technically Philly.
+In addition to being a 2009 Breakthrough Generation Fellow, Yael served in a variety of roles at the Breakthrough Institute, first as Staff Writer, then Project Director and Associate Editor of the Breakthrough Journal.
+While at Breakthrough, she co-authored "Where Good Technologies Come From," and "Rising Tigers, Sleeping Giant," and her writing has been featured or cited in various publications.
+She also co-directed two summers of Breakthrough Generation summer fellows, initiating Breakthrough's research on energy poverty in the developing world.
 She received her bachelor's degree in Human Development from Cornell University.
-In her free time, she writes a hockey column for Idler Mag, keeps a Tumblr blog on memory and technology called Mneumozine, runs, bikes, swims, and obsesses over coffee, ice cream, and the Philadelphia Phillies.
+In her free time, she runs, bikes, swims, climbs, and obsesses over coffee, ice cream, and the Philadelphia Phillies.